gauravpatil93/complex-answer-retrieval/README.md

 Shilpa Dhagat:
-Implemented Rocchio algorithm based on Relevance feedback, Merged Gaurav's retrieval methods to use Tagme enhanced data, Synced Colin's clustering with Tagme implementation.
+Implemented Rocchio algorithm based on Relevance feedback, Merged entity linking implementation with Gaurav's code, Code now takes a parameter to run the pipeline with or without tagme expansion.
+Synced Colin's clustering with Tagme implementation.
 Used Gaurav's caching and re-rank methods to use the top-100 paragraphs for entity-linking.
 ```